Not Your Grandma's Family Planning

 Popular Methods: Billings (UE: 97%, ME: 98.6% In China UE: 99.5%, ME: 100%), Creighton (UE: 96.8%, ME: 99.5%) and FEMM (effectiveness not available).

 My Take: Billings is the original mucus-only method.
 Dr. Hilgers developed Creighton from the Billings Method to standardize charting to allow research on medical applications.
 FEMM is an off-brand of Creighton, complete with medical applications but lacking Dr. Hilgers's methodical, "I won't make any decisions until I see piles of research to back it up" attitude.
 For example, Dr. Hilgers has been working on developing a charting app for 10 years, FEMM already has one.
 Some may argue that Dr. Hilgers is so concerned about doing things the right way that he inhibits progress, while Dr. Hilgers says everybody else doesn't take the time to really think things through before implementing changes.
 These methods are all good, but after meeting Dr. Hilgers, I developed a deep appreciation for his commitment to quality.
 Billings has better effectiveness, but also fewer days for intercourse.
 FEMM doesn't have effectiveness studies.
 For those with a serious reason to avoid pregnancy (i.e. health of the mother), progesterone tests reveal post-ovulatory infertility, which has been used with Creighton with no pregnancies to date.
-The actual effectiveness studies (17 years in the making) should be released next year.
+The effectiveness studies (17 years in the making) were published in 2019.

 Hormone Test Methods